skishore23/fx/docs/guides/creating-an-agent.md

 6. **Handle tool failures gracefully**
 7. **Keep tools focused** and single-purpose

-This guide provides everything you need to create sophisticated agents using the Fx Framework.
+This guide provides everything you need to create agents using the Fx Framework.
 The key is to start simple and gradually add complexity as you become more familiar with the patterns and composition techniques.